I Think I Have Melanoma…What Should I Do?

 Are you concerned about a suspicious spot on your body?
 Keep reading to understand some important information, including steps you can take to know for sure and what you can expect along the way.

 - Most moles aren't melanoma.
 The majority of moles are NOT melanoma.
 Melanoma most commonly arises from a newly appearing mole or a mole that has changed or evolved.
 If you notice any changes in existing moles or the appearance of a new mole, it is important to see a dermatologist.

 - Make an appointment with a dermatologist.
 Don't delay!
 The first step in discovering if a mole is cancerous is to call a dermatologist, preferrably one who specializes in skin cancer and melanoma, so you know for sure.
-You can start by checking the American Academy of Dermatology's (AAD) website to search for a dermatologist in your area.
-The AAD may also have a free skin check in your area.
+FIND A MELANOMA SPECIALIST NEAR YOU!
 Don’t put off making an appointment – the earlier you catch melanoma, the easier it is to treat.

 - Get a full-body scan by your dermatologist.
-Your dermatologist should perform a full-body skin exam and should be checking everywhere, even places that don’t see the sun.
+Your dermatologist should perform a full-body skin exam and should check everywhere, even places that don’t see the sun.
 Don’t be nervous – this is the best way to find a suspicious spot that may be hiding.

 A full-body scan by your dermatologist will result in one of two next steps:

 - The "all-clear" until next year.
 Great!
 Remember to be diligent about your annual skin exams by your dermatologist, and don't forget your monthly self-skin exams at home!
 If you notice anything new, unusal or changing, call your dermatologist.